 Definition of Apache Hadoop

-With the data exploding from digital mediums, the world is getting flooded with cutting-edge big data technologies.
-However Apache Hadoop was the first one which caught this wave of innovation.
-Let’s find out what is Hadoop software and Hadoop system.
-We will learn about the entire Hadoop ecosystem, Hadoop applications, Hadoop Common and Hadoop framework.
+With the data exploding from digital media, the world is getting flooded with cutting-edge Big Data technologies.
+However, Apache Hadoop was the first one which reflected this wave of innovation.
+Let us find out what Hadoop software is and its ecosystem.
+In this blog, we will learn about the entire Hadoop ecosystem that includes Hadoop applications, Hadoop Common, and Hadoop framework.

 - Able to process efficiently even if a node fails

 |Common||Carries libraries and utilities used by other modules|

 |YARN||Responsible for splitting the functionalities and scheduling the jobs|